quietly-turning/Lua-For-SM5/_Singletons/SOUND.md

 {% endhighlight %}

-### SOUND or Def.ActorSound{} ?
+### SOUND or Def.Sound{} ?
-Of course, the SOUND singleton lacks some of the special features that an <a href="{{site.baseurl}}/chapter-1/ActorSound.html">ActorSound</a> possesses.
+Of course, the SOUND singleton lacks some of the special features that a <a href="{{site.baseurl}}/Actors/Sound.html">Sound actor</a> possesses.

-Only one sound can be played via SOUND at any given moment, while there can be multiple ActorSounds loaded simultaneously.
+Only one sound can be played via SOUND at any given moment, while there can be multiple *Sound* actors loaded simultaneously.
 Furthermore, SOUND has no control over playback pitch or stereo panning.
-Thus, both SOUND and ActorSound have unique and valid use cases.
+Thus, both the SOUND singleton and *Sound* actors have unique and valid use cases.